 Muddy checks out 25 cool places to camp

-Those yurts, lodges and cool glampy sites get booked up waaaaay in advance, so heres a heads up on 25 best places to start your search.
+Those yurts, lodges and cool glampy sites are getting more and more popular, so here's a heads up on the best places to start your search

-Have you given a thought to summer camping yet?
-Those yurts, lodges and cool glampy sites get booked up waaaaay in advance, so to give you the early heads up, here are the 25 best places to start your search, as chosen by the people in the know – the regional Muddy editors.
+Love a bit of glamping?
+Here are the 25 best places to start your search, as chosen by the people in the know – the regional Muddy editors.

 Hollington Park Clamping ,Woollen Hill, nr Newbury